The Process of Getting Braces – Richardson, TX

 At Richardson Orthodontics, Dr. Jones, Dr. Hanson and her team believe in providing clear, precise, and accurate information to patients about their treatment.
 As an orthodontist who has been helping the residents of Richardson and its surrounding communities achieve happier, healthier, more beautiful smiles, she knows one of the first questions she will receive when informing an individual that they need braces is “what’s the process?”
 Understanding the steps that follow an initial consultation can help you as you think about your timeline and future smile.
 If you are ready to find an “orthodontist near me” and learn more about the actual process of getting braces and the continued care you’ll receive throughout your treatment, contact us today.

 Scheduling a Consultation

-The first step to having any type of orthodontic treatment is to schedule a consultation with Dr. Jones.
+The first step to having any type of orthodontic treatment is to schedule a consultation with Dr. Jones and Dr. Hanson.
 She will begin by examining your teeth, jaw, and facial structure to determine the problem areas.
 After looking at your digital X-Rays as well as performing a visual exam, she will determine what type of treatment is best for your needs.

 Customizing Your Treatment Plan

-Once she has completed her examination, Dr. Jones will formulate a personalized treatment plan that addresses the problem areas of your smile (i.e. overcrowding, spaces between teeth, bite alignment).
+Once she has completed her examination, Dr. Jones and Dr. Hanson will formulate a personalized treatment plan that addresses the problem areas of your smile (i.e. overcrowding, spaces between teeth, bite alignment).
 Because every patient is different, you can expect your treatment plan to vary greatly when compared to someone else.
-Dr. Jones will also take impressions of your teeth as a way to show how braces will fit on your teeth and work to fix the particular problem you are facing.
+Dr. Jones and Dr. Hanson will also take impressions of your teeth as a way to show how braces will fit on your teeth and work to fix the particular problem you are facing.